marler8997/zigup/README.md

     - on posix, the symlink that lives in a `PATH` directory that points to the default compiler
     - on windows, the batch file that lives in a `PATH` directory that calls forwards calls to the default compiler executable

 I may support one or more configuration files.
 Possibly a file that lives alongside the executable, or in the user's home directory, possibly both.
+I've added command-line options to configure the install directory and path symlink for testing, that may be good enough because one can just wrap zigup in a script and forward those options to it.

 On Linux/Bsd/Mac (which I will call "Posix" systems) the default install location is `$HOME/zig`.
 Not sure what default directory to use for windows yet, maybe `%APPDATA%\zig`.
 This directory will contain a unique sub-directory for every version of the compiler that is installed on the system.
 When a new compiler is installed, this tool will also add some scripts that will modify an environment to use that version of the zig compiler.